ahmedshoeib/ManufacturerModelCarSummary/README.md

-Coding test

-Dear Candidate,

-Since on-site interviews are one of the worst places to test coding skills of a candidate, we created this little challenge for you to show off a little.
-Please create a native iOS app with the following characteristics.

-Here is the story:

 •  As a user, I want to be able to select a car, choosing a unique combination of manufacturer and model, and see a summary at the end.
 Each list will be provided through a web service.